-General Education Requirement Fulfillment: Arts & Humanities, Social Sciences
+- General Education Requirement Fulfillment: Arts & Humanities, Social Sciences

+- Offering: Every semester

-Instructor: Cotlar
+- Instructor: Cotlar

-HIST 221W History Workshop (1)
+PHIL 221W History Workshop (1)

 This course introduces the student to the methodologies employed in the discipline of history.
 Particular attention is given to historical research process, the use of evidence, and the skills in historical writing.
 Designed to focus on discrete historical topics, the course also functions to introduce students to historical discourse and the ethical concerns of the historian.